tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/swiftUI_essentials.md

 Step 3
 Replace the text view with the image of Turtle Rock by using the Image(\_:) initializer, passing it the name of the image to display.

+Step 4
+Add a call to clip Shape(Circle()) to apply the circular clipping shape to the image.

+The Circle type is a shape that you can use as a mask, or as a view by giving the circle a stroke or fill.